RobotnikAutomation/mq_gas_sensors/README.md

   <strong>Figure 1.
 MQ-135 gas sensor module pins and wiring</strong>
 </p>

-2. Connect the Arduino board to the device running ROS using a USB cable.
+2. Connect the Arduino board to the device running ROS using a USB cable type A/B.

 3. Download and install the required libraries: MQUnifiedsensor and Rosserial Arduino Library.
 You can download them directly in the Arduino IDE.